openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

     If you do not have an inference graph file, refer to [Freezing Custom Models in Python](#freeze-the-tensorflow-model).

-    To convert such TensorFlow model:
+    To convert such a TensorFlow model:

     1. Go to the `<INSTALL_DIR>/deployment_tools/model_optimizer` directory
     2. Run the `mo_tf.py` script with the path to the checkpoint file to convert a model: